 (b) shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law.

-7.1 The Customer and the Authorised Users acknowledge and agrees that MUSO and/or its licensors own all intellectual property rights in the Services and the Software.
-Except as expressly stated herein, the Contract does not grant the Customer or the Authorised Users any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trademarks (whether registered or unregistered), or any other rights or licences in respect of the Services.
+7.1 The Customer and the System Users acknowledge and agrees that MUSO and/or its licensors own all intellectual property rights in the Services and the Software.
+Except as expressly stated herein, the Contract does not grant the Customer or the System Users any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trademarks (whether registered or unregistered), or any other rights or licences in respect of the Services.

 7.2 MUSO confirms that it has all the rights in relation to the Services and the Software that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of the Contract.